 Kits for First Nations Communities

-Many First Nations Communities have been feeling the effects of the COVID-19 pandemic.
-With their locations often remote, access to items like food, hygiene supplies, and personal protective equipment is difficult and costly.
+Many First Nations Communities were especially feeling the effects of the COVID-19 pandemic.
+With their locations often remote, access to items like food, hygiene supplies, and personal protective equipment can be difficult and costly.

 GlobalMedic and Hydro One partnered to produce and distribute 13,520 kits for First Nations communities across Ontario.
 These kits included dried foods like rice, lentils, pasta and more, as well as soap, a solar light, and reusable masks.

-The kits will support a family for several weeks, and provide them with important resources to keep them safe and healthy during the COVID-19 pandemic.
+The kits were designed to support a family for several weeks, and provide them with important resources to keep them safe and healthy during the COVID-19 pandemic.